RiseGaming/Takistan-Life-Rules/README.md

 5. Observe rank hierarchy.
 Staff > Chief > Higher Ranking Officers.
 6. Must explain citations for them to be valid.
 7. No compensation requests unless a rule was broken.
 8. Cannot enter the South unless in joint ops, war, or OPFOR permission.
+This does not inhibit engaging independents or hostiles who have fled South, so long as BLUFOR remain in the North.

 ### Kill/Arrest